sunil-mohanty/azure-identity-servicebus/README.md

 <p style="font-family: times, serif; font-size:14pt;  color:black">
 Microsoft Identity platform allows users to sign in to input-constrained devices.
 It leverages MASL for Java (MSAL4J) from an app that does not have the capability of offering an interactive authentication experience.
 The user visit a web page in their browser to login in.
 Once login success, the device will able to get access tokens and able to perform actions on the authorized Azure resources.
-This article demonstrates : <br>
+This article demonstrates:<br>
 </p>

 <p style="font-family: times, serif; font-size:14pt;  color:black">